 I made no answer but hurried away, not wanting to lie to him again.

-P— was buried the next day, but I left before the funeral.
+P was buried the next day, but I left before the funeral.
 I was anxious to return to Philadelphia, to Frances and the child she carried in her womb.
 The first task I performed upon my return was to destroy the manuscript of my account of the case of M. Valdemar.
 I had not looked at it in two years, nor did I read it then.
 Instead, as I watched the flames consume my words, I imagined that in repaying this unsuspected debt, I would in time be granted the balm of forgetting.

-In the fourteen years that have passed since those concluding events, I have watched my daughter, Virginia, grow near to the first blooming of womanhood, and in that time also, I have heard now and again of Mr. P—.
-Though his fame has waned somewhat among the general populace, he is much admired in literary circles, particularly in Europe, where they appear to have a peculiar fondness for the macabre and pathological.
+In the 14 years since those concluding events, I have watched my daughter, Virginia, grow near to the first blooming of womanhood, and in that time also, I have heard now and again of Mr. P. Though his fame has waned somewhat among the general populace, he is much admired in literary circles, particularly in Europe, where they appear to have a peculiar fondness for the macabre and pathological.
 Perhaps they know more than we are prepared to admit.
 For myself, I do not seek out his tales.
 Whatever excitement or frisson of fear they may impart to readers, I have attempted to avoid.
 In this I have failed, for all through these long years, in place of his fictions, I am haunted by those truths I have never disclosed.
 Hence this manuscript, which, once complete, I do not intend to be read.
 How soon that will be I cannot say.